 ## What Are Safety Data Sheets (SDS) for Hazardous Chemicals?

 Here’s the thing: chemicals can be tricky.
-On the flip side, it’s like having a safety manual for every bottle, container, or drum you interact with.
 Some are harmless if used correctly, but others can cause serious harm if mishandled.
-Think about it: an SDS gives you the tools to avoid those risks.
-Without it, you’re flying blind.
+Practically speaking, an SDS gives you the tools to avoid those risks.
+Now, it’s like having a safety manual for every bottle, container, or drum you interact with.
+Now, without it, you’re flying blind.
 With it, you’re prepared.
+Surprisingly effective.

 What Exactly Is in an SDS?